blockchainsllc/in3-docs/docs/spec.md

 ### net_version

-Returns the current network id.
+Returns the current network ID.

 See [net_version](https://github.com/ethereum/wiki/wiki/JSON-RPC#net_version) for spec.
-No Proof returned, but the client must verify the result by comparing it to the used chainId.
+No proof returned, but the client must verify the result by comparing it to the used chainId.

 ### eth_blockNumber

-Returns the number of most recent block.
+Returns the number of the most recent block.

 See [eth_blockNumber](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_blockNumber) for spec.
 No proof returned, since there is none, but the client should verify the result by comparing it to the current blocks returned from others.
 With the `blockTime` from the chainspec, including a tolerance, the current blocknumber may be checked if in the proposed range.